borglab/gtsam-packaging/README.md

 Create the branch with the right tag.
 This will create a new branch that has the commits up to tag 4.0.2.

-    version=4.0.2
+    git fetch upstream --tags

+Now find the latest release tag, e.g. "4.0.3":

+    version=4.0.3
     vendor=ubuntu
     distro=xenial

-    git fetch upstream --tags

-### Creating a release for the first time
+### Creating a release from scratch (this is uncommon!)

+You usually always have a ``${vendor}/release`` packaging branch in the ``origin`` repo, but in case you don't have that, you need to make a new branch and create the packaging directory (e.g. ``debian``) from
+scratch:

     git checkout -b ${vendor}/release $version

+Then follow the instructions for preparing the package build.

+### Updating the packaging branch

+Next, update the packaging branch to capture all the changes in the development branch:

+    git merge upstream/develop $version

+Resolve any conflicts, then for good measure, again:

+    git merge upstream/develop $version

+### Preparing the package build

-Now hack away on that branch, make any changes that you have to, both to the "debian" directory and the sources itself (e.g. CMakeFiles etc).
+Now hack away on the ``${vendor}/release`` branch, make any changes that you have to, both to the "debian" directory and the sources itself (e.g. CMakeFiles etc).

 When done, update the changelog: